John-AE/Restaurant_Orders/README.md

-# Project Title: Restaurant Orders Analysis
+# Project Title: Restaurant Business Analysis

 ##### Database: restaurant_db

 ### Description

-This project was undertaken to demonstrate my SQL skills and techniques to explore the records in database tables and analyze the Restaurant Order data.
+This project was undertaken to demonstrate my SQL skills and techniques to explore the records in database tables and analyze the a Restaurant Business data.
 The project involved setting up a restaurant database using MYSQL Workbench, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 ### Objectives
 1. Explore the Menu Items Table